LiliaFramework/Lilia/documentation/docs/libraries/lia.workshop.md

 **Purpose**

-Collects Workshop IDs from every registered source.
+Collects Workshop IDs from every registered source, including mounted addons and each module's `WorkshopContent` field.
+Newly discovered IDs are added to `lia.workshop.known` and trigger a one-time `workshopAdded` notification so duplicates are avoided.

 **Parameters**